 On the other hand, Scala isn’t considered a hard programming language per se.
 It’s relatively straightforward to get started.
 However, Scala is regarded as a hard programming language to master.

-Build, run, monitor, and manage smart data pipelines with the StreamSets DataOps platform’s graphical user interface or programmatically through the StreamSets SDK via Python.
+Build, run, monitor, and manage intuitive data pipelines with the StreamSets platform’s graphical user interface or programmatically through the StreamSets SDK via Python.
 You get powerful extensibility via the support of custom processors for Scala and Pyspark which helps you better operationalize your code.

 It’s never been easier to get started.